 Click here to view.
 Centre for Moving Image Research.
 Was 12 Years a Slave the best film of the year?
 I hope not.
 12 Years a Slave is a remarkable film and I share the widespread delight that it won recognition at the Oscars in Hollywood, especially when there was always a risk that an enjoyable bit of immoral trash like The Wolf of Wall Street might have done some business at its high-minded expense.

 But best film of the year?
 I hope not.
 It's a political film with a political message for our times – slavery isn't over when there are an estimated 21 million slaves today, so Steve McQueen reminded his audience on Sunday night.
-But Casablanca was a very political film too, plenty are, but dialogue, plot, character made them better movies.
 Movie History on Pinterest is theatermasterp on Pinterest.

 My aim is to provide a number of brushstrokes for a broader panoramic picture of disgust.
 I consider this essay a first step toward a poetics of cinematic disgust.
-Now, to some readers this endeavour might sound baffling.
 The Stylistic Milestones of Saul Bass.
+This week marks the birthday of Saul Bass, one of the most important and prolific visual artists to ever work in motion pictures.
+As testament to his enduring significance, Bass has been posthumously honored with one of contemporary society’s highest acknowledgements of cultural achievement – his very own Google doodle based on his famous designs for Anatomy of a Murder (1959).
+In recent years, the interest in Bass’s career seems to be growing.
 Rogerebert.com.
 I have heard theories that Federico Fellini's "La Dolce Vita" catalogs the seven deadly sins, takes place on the seven hills of Rome, and involves seven nights and seven dawns, but I have never looked into them, because that would reduce the movie to a crossword puzzle.